Carl Eckart: University of California, San Diego

-With the entry of the United States into WW II in December 1941, there was increased incentive for the scientific community to participate in the war effort.
+With the entry of the United States into World War II in December 1941, there was increased incentive for the scientific community to participate in the war effort.
 Axis submarines were exacting a toll on allied shipping, and university scientists were being approached by the U. S. Navy concerning optical and acoustical detection of submarines.
 B. O. Knudsen, director of the newly formed University of California Division of War Research, and his associate L. P. Delsasso approached Eckart for help.
 Eckart (an Associate Professor) took leave from the University of Chicago to work on the problem, thus beginning his 31-year stay in California.
 From 1942, he was assistant director of the Division of War Research, and eventually he was director, a position he held until 1946.

 In 1946, Eckart officially resigned his position at the University of Chicago to become a professor of geophysics at the Scripps Institution of Oceanography of the University of California, San Diego (UCSD), a position he held until 1971.
 In 1946 he also became the first director of the Marine Physical Laboratory (MPL) of the University of California.
 The MPL was founded by Eckart, Roger Revelle, and Admiral Rawson Bennett to conduct geophysical research of common interest to the academic and naval communities.
 In 1948, the MPL became an integral part of the Scripps Institution of Oceanography, and Eckart served as the fourth director of Scripps until 1950.
 Eckart contributed to geophysics by linking theoretical hydrodynamic exercises to actual physical properties of water.
 In the following decades he did research on thermal layering in the ocean and atmospheres on which he wrote a book, the transmission of sound in the sea, turbulence, air-sea interactions, the generation and structure of surface, and internal ocean waves.

 After WW II, Eckart collected his work and the work of others on underwater detection and published it a classified volume entitled Principles and Applications of Underwater Sound, which was first published in 1946.
 It was declassified in 1954 and reprinted in 1968.
 It is a standard reference.

 During the period 1957 to 1959, Eckart was a member of the Editorial Advisory Board for the Johns Hopkins University Applied Physics Laboratory’s series on applied mathematics and mechanics.
 From 1959 through 1970, he was also a consultant for commercial enterprises such as General Dynamics Corporation and the Rand Corporation.

 From 1965 to 1967, Eckart was vice-chancellor for academic affairs at UCSD.
 He then served the University of California, from 1967 to 1968, as alternate representative to the Institute for Defense Analyses, which was made up of 12 member universities and functioned as an independent source for studies and advice for the Department of Defense.

 Eckart contributed to the posthumous publication of some works by the mathematician John von Neumann.